cscw2015/maverick/Interim/Interim.md

 ## Introduction

-- goal is to discover what methods the city council of Victoria currently uses for collaboration and communication
-- includes public council meetings as well as their internal communications
-- research questions:
+Given the rapid pace at which various technologies have evolved and have been developed over the past few years, there exists a need to re-evaluate the current usage of technology in the public sector.
+In particular, there is a need for the public to ensure that their governments are using current technology to its fullest capabilities in order to better service the public.
+With our research, we aim to discover what methods the city council of Victoria currently uses for facilitating collaboration and communication.
+This includes public council meetings as well as their internal communications.
+We ask three research questions in this paper:

 1. What technologies already exist or are being used to help city councillors in their meetings, for document sharing and communications?
 2. What issues are they currently facing with their present technology?
 3. How can we improve communication between city councillors?

-- one area we want to focus on is preparation and management of council meetings via technology
-	- what technologies are used to prepare for the meetings
-	- how is agenda constructed?
-	- how are by-laws introduced, modified and finalized via technology?
-	- how is the by-law process made transparent to the public
-	- what is used *during* meetings to facilitate and share information?
-	- what software is used for remote access to meetings?
-- methods of gathering:
-	- interviews with city councillors from Victoria
-	- smaller number of interviews with Vancouver city councillors (as a control group)
-	- attending public council meetings to see what current practices are
-- much of existing research about city governments is about how to improve government-citizen relations
-	- not as much on how technology plays a role in this, or if there is it's outdated
-- we want to focus on inter-governmental collaborations and how city councillors coordinates themselves to solve issues
-- we want to look at how the government currently provides transparency
-- research of this type can provide beneficial information to councillors on how to improve their operations, and provide transparency to citizens on how government collates information and develops laws for the city
+One area in particular that we want to focus on is the preparation and management of council meetings via technology.
+Specifically, we want to find out what technologies are used to prepare for the city council's meetings.
+What software do they use to construct their meeting agendas?
+How do they use technology to introduce new bylaws, modify them, and then finalize them?
+What steps does the city take to make this process transparent to the public?
+Do city councillors use software or other tools during meetings to facilitate the sharing of information?
+If they do, how do city councillors use software to afford the opportunity for remote participation in meetings?
+These are all questions that we wish to answer in our study.

+One of the main reasons for conducting this study is that most of the existing research about city governments is about how to improve government-citizen relations.
+There have not been as many studies on how technology plays a role in governmental organization.
+For the studies that have been conducted, many of the more prominent studies are outdated by at least 10 years, which in the world of software development is a very long time.
+In particular, we want to focus on inter-governmental collaboration, and how city councillors coordinate themselves to solve issues in their day-to-day work.
+By conducting this study, we offer an opportunity for the government to make their current software integration status transparent to its citizens.
+Transparency on current practices regarding software can be healthy (as seen in the open source community) and research of this type can provide beneficial information to councillors on what they can do to improve their usage of technology.

+To accomplish this, we will be conducting interviews with city councillors from Victoria.
+This is our primary source of data, as these councillors are the primary focus of this study.
+To augment these interviews with city councillors, we will also be conducting interviews with various members of the public that are affiliated with the municipal government of Victoria, as well as an interview with a member of Sooke's city council for comparison data.
+Alongside these interviews, we will be observing public council meetings to see what their current practices are for conducting meetings with the public.

+The next section goes over the previous research done in this field and how this previous research is relevant to the research questions we are currently pursuing.

 ## Related Work